Dylan Thomas: Critical reception

 Thomas's work and stature as a poet have been much debated by critics and biographers since his death.
 Critical studies have been clouded by Thomas's personality and mythology, especially his drunken persona and death in New York.
-When Seamus Heaney gave an Oxford lecture on the poet he opened by addressing the assembly, "Dylan Thomas is now as much a case history as a chapter in the history of poetry", querying how 'Thomas the Poet' is one of his forgotten attributes.
+When Seamus Heaney gave an Oxford lecture on the poet he opened by addressing the assembly, "Dylan Thomas is now as much a case history as a chapter in the history of poetry", querying how "Thomas the Poet" is one of his forgotten attributes.
+The Poetry Archive notes that "Dylan Thomas's detractors accuse him of being drunk on language as well as whiskey, but whilst there's no doubt that the sound of language is central to his style, he was also a disciplined writer who re-drafted obsessively".
 David Holbrook, who has written three books about Thomas, stated in his 1962 publication Llareggub Revisited, "the strangest feature of Dylan Thomas's notoriety—not that he is bogus, but that attitudes to poetry attached themselves to him which not only threaten the prestige, effectiveness and accessibility to English poetry but also destroyed his true voice and, at last, him."
-The Poetry Archive notes that "Dylan Thomas's detractors accuse him of being drunk on language as well as whiskey, but whilst there's no doubt that the sound of language is central to his style, he was also a disciplined writer who re-drafted obsessively".
+Holbrook’s negative evaluation of Thomas’s work, based on an ad hominem psychoanalytic reading, is rejected by Rhian Barfoot as reductive and outdated viewed in the context of more recent psychoanalytic theory as found in the work of Lacan and Kristeva, where the emphasis on the semiotic and the materiality of language is seen as corresponding to Thomas’s poetic style and thus supportive of a positive critical evaluation of his work.